ucdavis/sitefarm-distro-template/README.md

 ```
 $ composer install
 ```
-Composer will download and install the SiteFarm install profile.
+Composer will download and install the [SiteFarm Seed](https://github.com/ucdavis/sitefarm_seed) install profile.
 You can then install it like you would any other Drupal site.

 ## Updating Drupal Core